bdpennington/BrianPennington.dev/docs/about.md

 ## Contact Me

-If you are interested in my work, please contact me via any of the social links at the top-right of the page.
+If you are interested in my work, please contact me via any of the social links at the top-right of the page on desktop, and in the top nav for mobile views.
 I'd love to talk to you!